mattijs/node-rsync/README.md

 ### execute(callback,stdout_callback,stderr_callback)

 Execute the command.
-The callback function is called with an Error object (or null when there was none), the buffered output from stdout and stderr and the executed command as a String.
+The callback function is called with an Error object (or null when there was none), the buffered output from stdout and stderr, the exit code from the executed command and the executed command as a String.

 When stdoutHandler and stderrHandler functions are provided they will be used to stream data from stdout and stderr directly without buffering.
 The finish callback will still